-This refers to the amount of light scope is able to transmit and how bright the images appear.
+This refers to the amount of light the scope is able to transmit and how bright the images appear.
 Light transmission depends on the size of the objective lens.
 Therefore, every good quality scope needs to have an excellent light transmission for all time use.

-The best value for money rifle scope under $200 needs to have finger adjustable turrets.
+The best value-for-money rifle scope under $200 needs to have finger-adjustable turrets.
 This means turrets that can easily be turned without the need for any tools.
 This feature makes it easy to use in the field.

 Any good rifle scope that is worth its name should be tough enough to withstand different weather conditions.
 Thus, the best rifle scope under $200 should be durable and tough.

 When buying a rifle scope, there are some important factors to consider in addition to its characteristics.

 - One is the cost of the scope, whether it fits your budget or not